msgr0/gplas2/README.md

 # Introduction

-gplas is a tool to bin plasmid-predicted contigs using co-occurrence networks.
-Gplas builds on mlplasmids and adds the possibility of accurately binning predicted plasmid contigs into several independent components.
-It relies on the structure of the assembly graph and k-mer information to create a new plasmidome network and predict plasmid contigs belonging to different genomic units.
+gplas is a tool to bin plasmid-predicted contigs based on sequence composition, coverage and assembly graph information.
+Gplas is a new tool that extends the possibility of accurately binning predicted plasmid contigs into several discrete plasmid components.

 ![](figures/logo.png)<!-- -->